Physical Requirements

 Daytime temps range from 40–70°F, depending on weather and time of year

-Overnight temps can drop below freezing
+Overnight temps can drop below freezing, especially early or late in the season

 Weather is highly variable—can shift quickly from warm and sunny to cold, windy, or snowy